 Ify Umunna is the co-founder and co-CEO of Nourishing Africa, a social enterprise focused on driving the profitable and sustainable growth of African agriculture and food landscapes by empowering, equipping, connecting, and celebrating over one million dynamic and innovative young entrepreneurs in this space.
 Ify believes that through this work, a flourishing, sustainable, and just ecosystem that is driven by Africans will be realized to bring about food security on the continent.
 She is also passionate about the economic inclusion and advancement of African women in all sectors, particularly agriculture and food.

-Marion Ngina is a senior communications and CSR executive at Airtel Networks Kenya Limited, a telecommunications company that provides internet access and world-class communication products and services to all Kenyans.
+Marion Ngina is the regional press officer for Africa at Bolt, a European super-app on a mission to make urban mobility more affordable, safe and sustainable.
 She believes that conducting good business is good for business.
 Marion was recently named a Sustainable Development Goals (SDG) Pioneer by the United Nations Global Compact Kenya Network for her work advocating for quality education in underserved communities.

 Managing Partner, South Seed Capital